Living with HIV

 Usually, GPs know whether their patients have HIV, unless someone has explicitly indicated that the doctor is not allowed to know.
 With regard to your overall health, it is good if your doctor is aware of your HIV infection.

-What about the chance of other diseases?
 What are the consequences of aging with HIV?

 Thanks to good medication, people with HIV can lead a long and healthy life.
 At the same time, the risk of related age diseases and other (not AIDS-related) diseases is higher.